This Week's Arts & Cultural Events & Opportunities

 Community Arts Enrichment (CAE) Grants, made possible by partnership with the Santa Barbara County Bowl, and available to applicants throughout Santa Barbara County, are reviewed two times each year.

-The recent cycle deadline closed on April 30, 2013.
-The next cycle deadline for CAE Grants will be September, 2013.
+The next cycle deadline for CAE Grants will be April, 2014.

 Click on GRANTS for application and information related to all County CAE and City Cultural Arts Grants facilitated by the Santa Barbara County Arts Commission.